OUR INTERNSHIPS IN CHINA

 Volunteers in Chengdu should visit Jinli street.
 The shops and stalls at this authentic market sell traditional Chinese art, handcrafted gifts and and Shu embroidery, it’s also an ideal place to sample the local cuisine.
 Ma Po Tofu and Kung Pao Chicken are popular dishes from the region, and whilst the names may sound familiar, these dishes, expertly cooked using traditional methods with local knowhow, are sure to blow you away.
 Animal lovers should consider a trip to the Chengdu Research Base of Giant Panda Breeding.
 A popular tourist attraction, people come to the base from all over the world to see the Pandas.

-Volunteer in China and and take this opportunity to gain an invaluable insight into work and life in this unique and innovative country.
+Intern in China and and take this opportunity to gain an invaluable insight into work and life in this unique and innovative country.